 CNN's T.J.
 Holmes talks with the widow of Arthur Ashe at the U.S. Open about diversity in tennis.

-If you cannot see the video below, click here
+If you cannot see the video above, click here

 Did You Know?

 Arthur Ashe - Career Review

 Singles Record: 640 - 205